vncntx/captainslog/README.md

 ## Performance

-The main goals of this library are convenience and familiarity for programmers.
-Certain design decisions have a negative impact on performance.
-Take this into consideration before choosing to use captainslog.
+The main goals of this library are convenience and familiarity for programmers, but it should have reasonable performance for most projects.
 To see for yourself, run the benchmarks using `Invoke-Benchmarks`.

 ## Development